puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 Though a comma isn't strictly necessary at the end of the final attribute value pair, it is best practice to include it for the sake of consistency.
 {% endaside %}

 The syntax you see here is an example of Puppet's Domain-Specific Language (DSL), which is built on the Ruby programming language.
 Because the Puppet DSL is a **declarative** language, the descriptions themselves have the power to change the state of the environment.
-One things to note here, and pay close attention to, is the readability of the code.
+One thing to note here, and pay close attention to, is the readability of the code.
 At a glance, Puppet's DSL allows you to decipher tasks with relative ease.

 The first step in mastering Puppet is to learn about the world around you.
-You will also realize everything is this Learning VM is a collection of **resources**.
+You will also realize everything in this Learning VM is a collection of **resources**.
 You will not be using resource declarations to shape your environment just yet.
 Instead you will exercise your power by hand and use Puppet only to inspect your actions.

 ## Anatomy of a Resource